-Understanding the bass line as 4/4 downbeats provides the timing reference for the melody.
 Melody notes on upbeats between downbeats are for swing feel and also to avoid direct dissonances in some bars (the avoidance is a style choice because transient dissonances go with the territory).

-As said earlier, walking bass lines are easily formed using a mode table.
+Walking bass lines are easily created using a mode table.
 As illustrated next for bars 1-4, this one is formed mainly of alternating up and down scale runs of the form 2h-h-h and arpeggios based on building blocks.
 The down sequence in bar 2 ends with an ornamental passing note to the next bar.
-In general, 2h-h-h sequences up or down sound "bluesey" because these sequences appear in many places in the blues family scale (this particular sequence isn't in the scale, but sounds right in the flow).
+In general, 2h-h-h sequences up or down sound "bluesey" because these sequences appear in many places in the blues family scale.